akmalshakirov/dashboard-template/README.md

-# Dashboard template
+# Free dashboard template which was build in React (TSX)
-# dashboard-template